yuany3721/wlt_connector/README.md

 ## Usage
 If you fully configured all settings you want online or in `connect.ini`, you can easily use this script by simply `python connect.py`.

+To use this script in different directories, config `-i/--ini` is provided for select specific ini file.
+You can use this config like this: `python path/to/connect.py -i path/to/connect.ini`

 Meanwhile, all fields in `connect.ini` are supported in command line for temporarily use.
 You can use `python connect.py -h` to see more.